 In this concert, they join forces with Joshua Nelson, the Prince of Kosher Gospel, to explore the complexity of Jewish identity, Black identity, and humankind.
 Age-old Hebrew Passover songs will be melded with the African soul tradition, echoing the great stylings of Mahalia Jackson.

-Community choirs will join in this multi-cultural celebration of freedom and fellowship.
+Our wonderful community partners from the Third Baptist Church Choir will join in this joyous celebration of freedom and fellowship.
 This exciting, soul-stirring concert is not to be missed and perfect for the whole family.